Often referred to as The Disruptor, Brett King is known in financial circles as a Bank Futurist. Recently named

-The Big Shift: How Customer Behaviour & Technology will Change the Future of Retail Financial Services
+The Big Shift: How Customer Behavior & Technology will Change the Future of Retail Financial Service

-Ten years ago, no one could have predicted that 90 per cent of daily transactions would be electronic, that Internet Banking would provide more revenue than branches, that social media would drive your brand, and that growth in mobile banking would be the nail in the coffin for the dominance of branch banking.
-Brett King explains:
+Ten years ago, no one could have predicted that 90 per cent of daily transactions would be electronic, that Internet banking would provide more revenue than branches, that social media would drive your brand, and that growth in mobile banking would be the final nail in the coffin for the dominance of branch banking.

 Brett King looks at the latest trends that are redefining financial services and payments.
-From the global scramble for dominance of the mobile wallet, the expectations created by Tablet computing, the operationalizing of the Cloudand the explosion of Social Media he explores:
+From the global scramble for dominance of the mobile wallet, the expectations created by Tablet computing, the operationalizing of the Cloud and the explosion of Social Media.

-In this topic for 2012, Brett explores the end-game in the emergence of the mobile wallet and what it means for the humble bank account.
-With more than 60% of the world’s population without a bank account, with the ubiquitous nature of mobile phone handsets, and the increasingly pervasive pre-paid ‘value-store’, will you need a bank at all in the future?
+In this new topic for 2012, Brett explores the end-game in the emergence of the mobile wallet and what it means for the humble bank account.
+With more than 60% of the world’s population without a bank account, with the ubiquitous nature of mobile phone handsets and the increasingly pervasive pre-paid ‘value store’, will you need a bank at all in the future?

-When you can get your Salary paid directly onto your phone, when you iTunes account doubles as a pre-paid debit card, and when you can use Facebook to send money – will banks still be able to compete
+When you can get your salary paid directly onto your phone, when your iTunes account doubles as a prepaid debit card and when you can use Facebook to send money – will banks still be able to compete

-Advocacy, Behaviour, Context – the New Rules of Engagement
+Advocacy, Behavior, Context – The New Rules of Engagement

 In this session designed for marketers and digital channel professionals, Brett King explores how social media, mobile marketing, daily deals, geo-location, advocacy, gamification and behavioral psychology are working to change the rules of engagement for financial service brands.